 Why being ‘always on’ can reduce productivity

 We live in a world that is obsessed with technology.
-On average we check our phones 85 times a day.
+On average, we spend three hours and 15 minutes on just our phones.
 For some, it’s the first thing they do when they wake up.

 This obsession has certainly affected the way some businesses operate.
 Employees are able to make phone calls, access and respond to emails 24/7 and can often access files and documents wherever they may be in the world.